ishtiuk/Movie-Recommender-AI/README.md

 To use this movie recommender AI system, simply provide the title of a movie as input, and it will recommend 8 similar movies based on the movie's features.
 You can adjust the number of recommended movies by changing the value in the code.

+## License

+This project is licensed under the [MIT License](https://github.com/ishtiuk/Movie-Recommender-AI/blob/main/LICENSE).

+## Credits

+This movie recommender AI system was developed by [your-name](https://github.com/ishtiuk).
+Special thanks to the creators of the [TMDB movie metadata dataset](https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset) and [TMDB API](https://www.themoviedb.org/documentation/api) for providing the data and movie poster links, respectively.

 ```python